brettwise/evo/README.md

 We just implicitly covered the 5 conditions essential to the evolutionary process but let's explicitly state them here.
 They are:

-1. blueprints
+1. Blueprints
-2. self-replication
+2. Self-replication
-3. inheritance
+3. Inheritance
-4. mutation
+4. Mutation
-5. selection
+5. Selection

-So Evo has to provide mechanism through which these things can happen.
+In order to simulate the evolutionary process Evo has to provide mechanisms through which these things can happen.
+An engine is programmed to drive each of these save for one property that is emergent from the others.
 Here's how we do it.

-**Blueprints**:
+**1. Blueprints**

-Blueprints are modeled through each entity's set of attributes that are randomly generated.
+**Blueprints** are modeled through each entity's set of attributes that are randomly generated.
 Those attributes dictate how effective they are at surviving.

 A few Blarg attributes are: visual acuity, speed, max size and color.

-**Self-Replication**:
+**2. Self-Replication**

-Not much to be done with blueprints unless you can replicate yourself.
+Not much to be done with blueprints unless **Self-Replication** is a thing.
 So each entity has the capacity to replicate through some reproductive strategy and thus produce offspring.
 Which leads us to our next condition, inheritance.

-**Inheritance**:
+**3. Inheritance**

-Once entities replicate the inheritance process begins.
-To do this you combine the two sets of attributes that came together in the replication process and then determine a crossover point randomly for each pair.
+Once entities replicate the **Inheritance** process begins.
+To do this you combine the two sets of attributes that came together in the replication process and determine a random crossover point, this being the point which determines how much of each parent the child inherits.

-Finally you switch the genes after the crossover point in each pair. (paraphrased and quoted from wikipedia article sourced here: https://en.wikipedia.org/wiki/Inheritance_(genetic_algorithm))
+Genes are switched after the crossover point in each pair. (paraphrased and quoted from wikipedia article sourced here: https://en.wikipedia.org/wiki/Inheritance_(genetic_algorithm))

-There is an engine that does all of this.

-**Mutation**:
+**4. Mutation**

-Finally, with the process of inheritance done, a mutation process is determined randomly,  genes are mutated in the child objects.
+Finally, with the process of inheritance done, a **Mutation** process is performed where genes are mutated randomly in the child.
 These mutations may be advantageous or not just like in the real world!

-**Selection**:
+**5. Selection**

-Selection in Evo is expressed incidentally through either successfully passing along genes/attributes to offspring or not.
+Finally that brings us to **Selection**, which is expressed incidentally in Evo through either successfully passing along genes/attributes to offspring or not.
 There isn't a single engine that handles this condition.
-Rather the property it is an emergent side effect of the interaction of simulation elements/engines.
+Rather the property it is an emergent side effect of the simulation's engines and the dynamically shifting world.

 ## A Quick Code Tour
 With the high level concepts out of the way that dictate Evo's structure and function, pop open your editor and take a look in `lib`.